 Skills for your CV

-- oral communication skills gained through reasoned debates during seminars and presentations;
+- oral communication, gained through reasoned debates during seminars and presentations

 - IT skills.

 Early childhood studies graduates that go on to further study tend to take courses that lead to professional status.
-The most popular option is the postgraduate certificate in education (PGCE), as many graduates go on to work as primary or secondary school, early years or special needs teachers.
-Find out more about teacher training.
+The most popular option is the postgraduate certificate in education (PGCE), as many graduates go on to work as primary or secondary school, early years or special education needs (SEN) teachers.

 Other popular professional courses include nursing and postgraduate courses in social work.
-Employers are often supportive of further study and may support employees by providing funding or time off to complete coursework.
-Another option if you wish to pursue a career in social work is the intensive 14-month Step Up to Social Work training programme.
+Another option, if you'd like to pursue a career in social work, is the intensive 14-month Step Up to Social Work training programme.
+There are also options to undertake further training to work in educational psychology.

 What do childhood studies graduates do?